Definition of Compilation

 A compilation refers to a company's financial statements that have been prepared or compiled by an outside accountant.

-A compilation is usually part of an accounting service known as write-up work.
-With compilations, or compiled financial statements, the outside accountant converts the data provided by the client into financial statements without providing any assurances or auditing services.
+A compilation is usually part of an accounting firm's write-up service.
+With compilations, or compiled financial statements, the outside accountant converts the client's data into financial statements without providing any assurances or auditing services.

 A compilation report should accompany the compiled financial statements to indicate that the financial statements 1) are the representation of the company's management, and 2) have not been reviewed or audited and therefore the accountant does not offer an opinion or any assurances on the financial statements.

 Compilations allow companies without an accountant to have financial statements prepared by an outside professional without the higher cost of reviewed or audited financial statements.

 A company prepares its own monthly financial statements by using popular accounting software.
 However, as part of the company's loan agreement with its bank, the company must provide the bank with annual financial statements that have been compiled by a certified public accountant.
 (The bank does not require the borrower to incur the expense of a CPA's review or audit.)